Eaglemont railway station

-Eaglemont railway station is a commuter railway station on the Hurstbridge line, which is part of the Melbourne railway network.
+Eaglemont station is a railway station operated by Metro Trains Melbourne on the Hurstbridge line, part of the Melbourne rail network.
 It serves the north-eastern suburb of Eaglemont, in Melbourne, Victoria, Australia.
 Eaglemont station is a ground level unstaffed station, featuring two side platforms.
 It opened on 1 May 1926.

 History

 Eaglemont station, like the suburb itself, was named after Mount Eagle, a property that was acquired in 1838 by Thomas Walker, who became a representative of the District of Port Phillip in the New South Wales Legislative Council between 1843 and 1845.
 Walker later sold the property to John Browne, father of author Rolf Boldrewood.

 In 1949, the railway line between Ivanhoe and Heidelberg was duplicated.
 In 1979, the present station building on Platform 2 was provided.

+On 10 May 2026, the Victorian Government announced that Eaglemont station, alongside four other stations in Victoria would be getting safety and accessibility upgrades as part of the 2026/27 $7.6 million State Budget.
+This includes installation of tactile boarding indicators on the platform surface and other safety and accessibility upgrades.

 Platforms and services

 Eaglemont has two side platforms.
 It is served by Hurstbridge line trains.